josamontiel/Detection-Engineering-Framework/Background-and-Introduction.md

 ### 🔍 Scope

-This deliverable is a **Use Case Framework** to address the detection of cyber threats & attack tactics techniques and procedures appropriate to the SOC.
-The objective of building a Use Case Framework is to better protect the organization's valuable assets by designing and developing detection use cases using a holistic approach that connects **Risk**, **Threat** & **compliance requirements**.
+This deliverable is a **Detection Engineering Framework** to address the detection of cyber threats & attack tactics techniques and procedures appropriate to the SOC.
+The objective of building a Detection Engineering Framework is to better protect the organization's valuable assets by designing and developing detection use cases using a holistic approach that connects **Risk**, **Threat** & **compliance requirements**.

 ```mermaid
 graph LR